 We love to worship in both traditional and non-traditional ways.
 We are relaxed but also appreciate the formality of ritual and sacrament.

-Music-Most Sundays we sing traditional hymns because they are rooted in the experiences of countless men and women who come before us.
+Most Sundays we sing traditional hymns rooted in the experiences of countless men and women who come before us.
 We have a small but classical choir who grace us with their voices and dedication.

 Children in Worship and Sunday School

 Children are always welcome in the sanctuary.
 Each worship holds a “Time for the Child in all of us.”
 This message is directed at children but with the full awareness that it speaks to all people at any age.
-Following that message, children are invited to the nursery and Sunday School.
-We have a one room school house led by a mature and wonderful senior who wants to be a pediatrician.
-There they will be taught bible stories with a focus on God’s love, the teachings of Jesus Christ and sharing God’s love in the world through their actions.
+Following that message, children are invited to Sunday School where they will be taught bible stories with a focus on God’s love, the teachings of Jesus Christ and sharing God’s love in the world through their actions.

 Serving the community and world around us